pencleanenergy/MATCH-model/README.md

 ## Bug Fixes
 - [ ] If solving scenarios in parallel, scenario summary reports should only be run once all scenarios are finished solving
 - [ ] Investigate why miniscule amounts of certain resources are built (rounding issues?)
+- [ ] Figure out how to deal with scenarios where nodal revenues > PPA cost, leading to unbounded problems
+- [ ] Address FileNotFoundError when running NbConvertApp during post-solve (issue with subprocess.py?)

 ## Model Formulation / Calibration
-- [ ] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
-- [ ] Configure sets of dispatchable vs non-dispatchable generators
-- [ ] Figure out how to prevent storage from charging and discharging in same timepoint
-- [ ] Only allow grid power consumption if not enough storage/generation (and/or investigate cost incentives)
-- [ ] Investigate why annual goal is not leading to just buying the cheapest generator
-- [ ] Re-write cost components for objective function
 - [ ] Investigate whether hybrid generators can be modeled as a single resource
 - [ ] Investigate implementing opportunitistic/greedy storage charging
 - [ ] Allow for load shift to have costs
-- [ ] Investigate hydro dispatch implementation
-- [ ] Allow for "Standard Delivery" (Grid-mix) renewables to count
-- [ ] Allow for dispatchable resources
 - [ ] Allow for optimizing for month-hour averages
 - [ ] Configure target that maximizes time-coincidence with 100% volumetric matching, or which matches shape
 	- (maximize correlation coefficient?)
 	- (minimize abolute error between load and generation?)
 	- (assign a cost penalty to over-procurement?
 Set constraint on maximum over-procurement?)

+## Supply-Demand Balance Constraint
+- [ ] Figure out how to prevent storage from charging and discharging in same timepoint
+- [ ] Only allow grid power consumption if not enough storage/generation (and/or investigate cost incentives)

+## Decision Variables
+- [ ] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
+- [ ] Configure sets of dispatchable vs non-dispatchable generators
+- [ ] Allow for dispatchable resources

+## Cost Vector/Objective Function
+- [x] Investigate why annual goal is not leading to just buying the cheapest generator
+	- issue was cost incentives
+- [x] Re-write cost components for objective function
+- [ ] Determine whether we need to account for congestion costs with storage resources

+## Future edits for non-PCE scenarios
+- [ ] Investigate hydro dispatch implementation
+- [ ] Allow for "Standard Delivery" (Grid-mix) renewables to count
+- [ ] Set up capability for both physical and virtual PPAs, including contracts for difference

 ## Cleanup
 - [ ] Combine no_commit.py with dispatch.py